NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/filters.md

    }
    ````

+> [!NOTE]
-Note: You should only implement *either* the synchronous or the async version of a filter interface, not both.
+> You should only implement *either* the synchronous or the async version of a filter interface, not both.
 If you need to perform async work in the filter, implement the async interface.
 Otherwise, implement the synchronous interface.
 The framework will check to see if the filter implements the async interface first, and if so, it will call it.
 If not, it will call the synchronous interface's method(s).
 If you were to implement both interfaces on one class, only the async method would be called by the framework.
 Also, it doesn't matter whether your action is async or not, your filters can be synchronous or async independent of the action.

   ### Filter Scopes